php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 	1, 2
 ], 3, 4];
 ```
-This would effectivly change all lines (and their indentation), if the array structure got normalized.
+This would effectively change all lines (and their indentation), if the array structure got normalized.
 Arrays also need to minimize effects on the resulting diff, and as such indentation must always be the right one:
 ```php
 $foo = [[